jdvelasq/decision-analysis/sphinx/reference.rst

 Library reference
 ===============================================================================

-Description of the functions, classes and modules contained within **Fuzzy-Expert**.
+Description of the functions, classes and modules contained within **DMAK**.

 .. toctree::
    :maxdepth: 2